 At the Ordinary Council Meeting held in April 2017, Council resolved to note the contents of the Greater Shepparton Movement and Place Strategy – Consultation Report and endorse the Greater Shepparton Movement and Place Strategy – Vision and Direction Paper as the basis for the Draft Greater Shepparton Movement and Place Strategy.

-The Draft Greater Shepparton Movement and Place Strategy is expected to be provided late-2018.
+The Draft Greater Shepparton Movement and Place Strategy is expected to be provided in 2019.

 For more information on this project please contact Council's Strategic Planning Team on 03 5832 9730